 It’s no exaggeration to say—as Merlot goes, so goes Ticino.

 The climate is Mediterranean with an alpine twist but it’s terribly wet which requires the better sites to be well-drained and aerated.
 For this reason organics and biodynamics take a backseat to expediency.
-Fungal diseases are the bane of the Merlot vine and Ticino has both in spades.
+Fungal diseases are the bane of the Merlot vine and Ticino has them in spades.

 On a human scale, the patchwork of vineyards consists of thousands of small holdings tended by weekend farmers and larger concerns alike.
 More than any other area in Switzerland traditional practices remain relevant.
 Pergola-style trellising is still seen in the north which provides ventilation against moisture and room below for grazing animals and mixed farming.
 And despite Merlot’s dominance there are a few specialists intent on rescuing native varieties like Bondola and Bondoletta, an interesting cross between Bondola and Completer.
 There is even an obscure IGT known as Nostrano which is a rough mix—originally a field blend—of Bondola, Freisa, Barbera, and in today’s version, a few modern hybrids.

 Even with all of these terroir options and an ideal climate there was always something amiss.
 Too often in the recent past the typical Merlot from Ticino was vegetal (under ripe), clumsily extracted and overloaded with new oak.
 It was not a good look.
 And because this is Switzerland, they were frequently expensive and poor value.